Ureteric stricture: Diagnosis

 Ureteric strictures can be diagnosed using both imaging modalities and under direct vision through endoscopic procedures such as Ureteroscopy.

 Several radiological studies can be used to detect such a stricture.
 Ultrasound Scans can show signs of obstruction such as hydronephrosis, while a CT scans can show the same and can locate the stricture or narrowing especially if used with contrast (CT Urogram), it can delineate other pathologies that might contribute to stricture such as Tumours or impacted stones.

 Nuclear imaging plays a significant role to diagnose difficult cases and to evaluate the ipsilateral kidney function, such as MAG3 studies.
 Dynamic imaging are well known to play an essential diagnostic rule too such as Whitaker test.
 Overall, national and local guidelines, surgeon preferences and availability of the diagnostic modality plays a rule in choosing the diagnostic modalities used.

 Treatment

 Treatment of ureteric strictures varies from one patient to another depending on the level, cause and extent of stricture in addition to patient factors such as comorbidities and preferences.
 Treatment options include minimally invasive palliative procedures such as Nephrostomy tube insertion or ureteric stents insertion or ureteral balloon catheter dilatation.

+Various surgical techniques are employed to restore urine flow or repair damaged ureters when conservative treatments are insufficient.
+These reconstructive procedures address issues such as obstructions, trauma, surgical injury, or diseases that compromise the integrity of the urinary tract.
+The choice of technique depends on the nature and extent of the damage, the location of the ureteral defect, and the patient’s overall condition.
 Procedures such as Rendez-vous and reconstructive surgeries such as flaps or using ileum to reconstruct ureters are used and had various success rates.
+Ureter reimplantation, for example, repositions the ureters to correct flow abnormalities.
+Surgical techniques such as the psoas hitch procedure involve mobilizing the bladder to bridge a gap in the ureter by securing it to the psoas muscle for added stability.
+The Boari flap technique reshapes part of the bladder wall into a tube to replace a damaged ureter segment, while appendiceal ureter interposition uses the appendix as a substitute for the ureter.
+For more extensive reconstruction, the ileal ureter approach repurposes a segment of the small intestine (ileum) to create a new channel for urine flow, often draining into an external pouch.

 Technology is driving more hope finding more treatment options, laparoscopic assisted robotic techniques are developing and been reported while tissue engineering for reconstruction is not developed yet as it is in other urological reconstruction topics.